greenhas/spg_website/content/Communities/2019-01-16-Reading-the.md

 ---
 date: 2019-01-16T13:09:41-05:00
-title: "Reading the news today, I am reminded of last month, when after finishing the fantastic “Believed” podcast, I angrily covered up John Engler’s signature on my diploma with a sticky note.
-It’s still there."
+title: ""
-tags: ["micro"]
+tags: ["micro","Communities"]
 ---
+Reading the news today, I am reminded of last month, when after finishing the fantastic “Believed” podcast, I angrily covered up John Engler’s signature on my diploma with a sticky note.
+It’s still there.